Molecular dynamics simulation codes typically work with atom types to encode the chemical identity of atoms.

 Radius properties, which take precedence over the corresponding per-type values).

-For particle types named after chemical elements, OVITO automatically assigns a default color and a default display radius according to an internal preset table.
+For particle types named after chemical elements, OVITO automatically assigns a default color and a default display radius according to an internal presets table.
 This table of presets can be edited in the application settings dialog.
 Additionally, you can use the button to update the stored preset for the selected particle type to the current color and radius values.
-This even works for the generic particle types named "Type 1", "Type 2", etc., which are used by OVITO if no chemical names are available in the input file.
+This even works for the generic particle types named "Type 1", "Type 2", etc., which are used by OVITO if no chemical names are available from the input file.